 There are two parts of this challenge.
-One is to be able to sustain stable amount of orders per craftsman, which means a stable amount of money going to production.
+One is to be able to sustain a stable amount of orders per craftsman, which means a stable amount of money going to production.
 That is directly connected to the shop.
 Winter is dead, summer is much better.
 But for 3 months there is almost no activity.
 And it influences us, we cannot order without selling.
 And the second part are the craftsmen themselves.
 The first thing that they really need to do is to provide to their families.
-And that’s very immediate need that they have.
+And that's a very immediate need that they have.
 It’s hard to build long term projects.
 It could happen that they cannot fulfill our orders because they are working on the field, where they can get money the same day.
 We have to adapt to this.
 And understand them.

 Understanding Roma people and culture is one of the purposes of the whole project, although when you enter the shop, in the first moment you don’t see anything which tells you: those are things prepared by Roma people.

 We don’t try to make it immediately connected to any ethnic minority.
 We don’t want to make any pity sensation.
 We don’t put pictures with poor children on walls, it’s not what we sell.
 The idea is that people come because they like the products.
 And then when they hear the story, we hope they may change perspective.
 Number one stereotype about Roma, at least in Romania, is that they don’t want to work.
-It’s very pragmatic and tangible way to fight against it.
+It's a very pragmatic and tangible way to fight against it.
 This is work.
 They produce all those things.
-We want to show people another side of the story compared to what you can see in tabloid, media.
+We want to show people another side of the story compared to what you can see in the tabloid media.

 “Roma” in Roma language means “human”.
 And it’s this human relation which motivates Andrei and others to keep going.